-A comparison of 2019 to 2020 data shows that the percentage of females has increased in the following quartiles: 'Lower Middle' (72.1 % to 77 %), and 'Upper Quartile' (55.5% to 56%), whilst the percentage of males has increased in the 'Lower' (10.1% to 11%) and the 'Upper Middle' (31% to 36%).
+A comparison of 2018 to 2019 data shows that the percentage of females has increased in the following quartiles: 'Lower Middle' (72.1 % to 77 %), and 'Upper Quartile' (55.5% to 56%), whilst the percentage of males has increased in the 'Lower' (10.1% to 11%) and the 'Upper Middle' (31% to 36%).
 Interestingly, although there is a high percentage of female senior leaders within the Trust (56%), this figure is affected by the high percentage of female employees in the 'Lower Quartile' (89%).

 TCAT employs a large proportion of females in senior roles within the Trust, showing a slightly higher proportion in the Upper Quartile than men.
-It can also be seen that the bonus data shows a disproportionate bias towards males, however there is only one postholder in the Trust who is eligible for a 'Performance Related Payment' therefore whichever gender the postholder was would show 100% gap.
 We attribute this to ensuring that both women and men have equal access to career opportunities within the Trust.
 It can be seen through evaluation of recruitment that there is an equal proportion of men and women applying for promotional posts in the same composition numbers at a lower salary.